mayank-dobriyal/weather-app/README.md

 - Save location

 ## Live Demo
-Live demo can be found [here](https://weather-app-platform.web.app/) this project was bootsrapped with [VUE](https://github.com/vuejs/vue)
+Live demo can be found [here](https://weather-app-platform.web.app/).

+This project was bootsrapped with [VUE](https://github.com/vuejs/vue).